|

 Easy

-sensations every time I tell myself 'Easy'
+sensations whenever I tell myself 'Easy' (or a word/phrase you prefer to use).

 |